 What is a Mallen streak?

-A white/grey streak in hair is called poliosis, but it's much more commonly known as a Mallen streak.
-It happens when there is no melanin in the hair, causing the hair to have a white streak.
+A white/grey patch in the hair is called poliosis, but it's much more commonly known as a Mallen streak.
+It is a condition where the hair strands in a specific area lose their pigmentation and occurs when the follicles stop producing melanin, the pigment responsible for hair color, resulting in a distinctive streak.

 The term Mallen streak came into common parlance in the 1970s.
 Throughout history, the streak has been linked to evil, think X Men's Rogue or the Bride of Frankenstein.